How To Choose The Best Pasta Shape For Different Sauces

 Advertisement

-There are so many different types of pasta on supermarket shelves these days — I never know which is best for the specific sauce that I'm making.
+There are so many different types of pasta on grocery store shelves these days — I never know which is best for the specific sauce that I'm making.
 What's the best way to differentiate between all the types of pasta?

 I think the best woman to answer this question is my dear friend Colu Henry, who just finished writing an entire book on easy pasta recipes, Back Pocket Pasta.
 Here's Colu's advice on navigating the spaghetti shelves: